indimail/indimail-virtualdomains/.github/README-indimail.md

 [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) and [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) also support various challange response (also known as CRAM) authenticaiton mechanisms.
 These methods have one side (the server) issue a challenge and the other side (client) respond with an answer.
 What is exchanged between the client and the server are the challenge and response.
 Passwords are not exchanged on the network, thus safeguarding you against sniffing and eavesdropping attacks.
 Though this method makes authentication safe even in a un-encrypted channel, the downside is that the both server and client need to know the clear text passwords.
 So for the CRAM authentication to work, the server requires the clear text passwords to be stored in the database.
 The huge security risk of using CRAM is safeguarding your database containing user's passwords.
 If the database is stolen, the thief walks away with all the passwords.
 If you are still ok after reading this, there are two ways you can setup CRAM authentication.

 1. Use the -e argument to [vpasswd(1)](https://github.com/indimail/indimail-mta/wiki/vpasswd.1), [vmoduser(1)](https://github.com/indimail/indimail-mta/wiki/vmoduser.1) when changing password, or use the -e argument to [vadddomain(1)](https://github.com/indimail/indimail-mta/wiki/vadddomain.1), [vadduser(1)](https://github.com/indimail/indimail-mta/wiki/vadduser.1) when adding the postmaster user or any user and setting the environment variable **ENABLE_CRAM**.
 If you store the clear text password in the pw_passwd field, LOGIN and PLAIN methods cannot be used.
 2. Use the -C and -m arguments to [vpasswd(1)](https://github.com/indimail/indimail-mta/wiki/vpasswd.1), [vmoduser(1)](https://github.com/indimail/indimail-mta/wiki/vmoduser.1) when changing password, or use the -C and -m arguments to [vadddomain(1)](https://github.com/indimail/indimail-mta/wiki/vadddomain.1), [vadduser(1)](https://github.com/indimail/indimail-mta/wiki/vadduser.1) when adding the postmaster user or any user.
-This method allows LOGIN, PLAIN methods to work along with the CRAM authentication methods.
+This method allows LOGIN, PLAIN, XOAUTH2 methods to work along with the CRAM authentication methods.
 Setting **ENABLE_CRAM** is not required.

     ```
     Method 1